iotaledger/goshimmer/docs/001-mana_proposal.md

    pledged `Base Mana 1` as a consequence of the consumed inputs of the transaction.
 Therefore, a lookup function should be exposed from the value tangle that given an `input`, returns the `pledgedNodeID` of the transaction creating the input.

-**Open Question:**

 `Timestamp` is part of the signed transaction, therefore, a client sending a transaction to the node should already define it.
 In this case, this `Timestamp` will not be the same as the timestamp of the message containing the transaction and value payload, since the message is created on the node.
-A solution to this would be that upon receiving a `transaction` from a client, the node checks if the timestamp is not older than a certain point in time (couple seconds ago?) and or is not in the future.
-Then constructs the message to have the same timestamp.
-The message and the transaction should have the same timestamp because FPC will vote on this timestamp.
+A solution to this is that upon receiving a `transaction` from a client, the node checks if the timestamp is within a predefined time window, for example `t_current - delta`, where `delta` could be couple seconds.
+If true, then the node constructs the message, which must have a greater timestamp, than the transaction.

+`AccessManaNodeID` and `ConsensusManaNodeID` are also part of the signed transaction, so a client should fill them out.
+Node owners are free to choose to whom they pledge mana to with the transaction, so there should be a mechanism that lets the client know, what `AccessManaNodeID` and `ConsensusManaNodeID` are allowed.
+This could be a new API call that works like this:

+ 1. Client asks node, what nodeIDs can be included for pledging  a ceratin type (access, consensus) mana.
+ 2. Node answers with either:
+  - Don't care.
+Any node IDs are valid.
+  - List of nodeIDs that are allowed for each type.
+ 3. If a client sends back the transaction with invalid or empty mana fields, the transaction is considered invalid.

+This way node owners can decide who their transactions are pledging mana to.
+It could be only their node, or they could provide mana pledging as a service.
+They could delegate access mana to others, but hold own to consensus mana, or the other way around.

 ### Initialization